 The National Weather Service says that the vast majority of lightning injuries and deaths on boats occur on small boats with NO cabin.
 If you are out in a small open boat and cannot get back to land and safety, drop anchor and get as low as possible.
 Large boats with cabins, especially those with lightning protection systems properly installed, or metal marine vessels are relatively safe.
 Remember to stay inside the cabin and away from any metal surfaces and stay off the radio unless it is an emergency!

-But, again, the bottom line is to stay well clear of the water when an electrical storm kicks up — or immediately head for shore when you see a storm developing.
+Again, the bottom line is to stay well clear of the water when an electrical storm kicks up — or immediately head for shore when you see a storm developing.
 Learn how to read the signs too: Electrical storms typically feature dark skies, growing cumulonimbus clouds that look like anvils and sudden wind.
 But just because you have blue sky overhead doesn’t mean you’re in the clear!

 Here’s a quick video of what we say this morning at the boat launch, to go with the above photo.
 Thanks to B.D. for the vid…